Dynatrace/fastlane-plugin-dynatrace/README.md

 You can generate a session by running `fastlane spaceauth -u user@email.com` on your machine and copy the output into an environment variable `FASTLANE_SESSION` on the target system (e.g. CI).

-### NOTE
+> Note:
-- Session is only valid in the "region" you create it.
-If you CI is in a different geographical location the authentication might fail.
+> - Session is only valid for the "region" you created it in.
+If your CI is in a different geographical location, the authentication might fail

-- Generated sessions are valid up to one month.
-Apple's API doesn't specify details about that, so it will only be visible by a failing build.
+> - Generated sessions are valid for up to one month.
+Apple's API doesn't specify details about that, so it is only noticable by a failing build

 ## Example
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.